DC Metro Spiral (Names)

 I misread an advertisement on a bus shelter in Trondheim...it was just a bunch of product-related icons sorted on a few spiraling lines, but at first glance I thought it was a transit map... it gave me an idea.
 I immediately made my way back to my hostel & sketched it out in the only software I had handy at the moment -- Microsoft Paint (1st draft)

 This includes Farragut Crossing but passes over a couple more complex details such as the Yellow Line running to Greenbelt during some times of day, Blue Line's "Rush+" which puts it onto the Yellow Line Bridge, and I made a number of names a touch more concise.
 This should be the final version barring any major glaring errors, though I might add in those two omissions... no reason I can't other than a preference to get some sleep.

 It was really quite fortunate that all the lines & stations fit together such that this was even feasible.
 Even more: I could alternate between hot and cold colors to help maintain contrast.
 It only took me about 30 minutes to determine it was possible & to lay out its general form, though quite a bit longer to try and make it somewhat aesthetic.
 I kind of wish I could make the spiral a bit more compact, but my Illustrator skills only went so far and How To videos didn't seem to cover that goal.

-Designed in Adobe Illustrator CS5 ... a program I know not what I do
+Designed in Adobe Illustrator CS5 ... a program with which I know not what I do